 - Faculty can use DMAI (Digital Measures Activity Insights) to produce a correctly-formatted CV. - o Input or import all information career-long.
-All necessary teaching activity will be auto-included. - Ensure that all publications, presentations, and grants are noted as to "area" (research, teaching, or service) - o When exporting (Rapid Reports, IUPUI P&T CV), place the 'begin date' at your birthdate - Annotate items that are in-rank and with students. - o Delete unneeded sections; remove notes and commentary if using the format below - Add sections as necessary
+All necessary teaching activity will be auto-included. - Ensure that all publications, presentations, and grants are noted as to "area" (research, teaching, or service) - o When exporting (Rapid Reports, IUPUI P&T CV), place the 'begin date' at your birthdate - Annotate items that are in-rank, with students (†), and DEI-focused (#) - Delete unneeded sections; remove notes and commentary if using the format below - Add sections as necessary